simonwendel/sun-to-usb-adapter/README.md

 The ```test``` folder contains a bunch of unit tests and a ```Makefile``` that will compile the tests using [GTest and GMock][gtest] on the non-AVR development host.
 That means that the hardware running the tests is the machine I develop on, not the actual board.

 This might of course produce slight deviations, f.x. on an x86 system the size of an ```int``` is probably not 16 bits.
-However, the tests do give opportunity to make sure the vital logic is in place before even uploading to an Arduino-compatible board.
+However, the tests do give opportunity to make sure the vital logic is in place before even uploading to an AVR board.

 For this to work a bunch of stubbing needs to be done to remove the dependency on the ```Arduino.h``` and accompanying header files, but with minimal impact on my code.
 Look to the ```lib``` folder for those headers.
 They may look horrible, but they're only for stubbing and type safety when compiling *without* the original AVR toolchain.
 They will never go into the final build.